jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 In my opinion, the key to get to this point is by using one of Haskell's best kept secrets, [IOHK's `haskell.nix`](https://github.com/input-output-hk/haskell.nix).
 It is a collection of nix tools that are meant to replace the default Nix Haskell infrastructure.
-It is well-documented, under active development, used in production, and most importantly, the only tool that comes close to allowing us to achieve the goals outlined above.
+Even though it is not very well known or widely used, it is well-documented, actively maintained, and used in production.

 The way that Haskell.nix works is that you define a Stack or Cabal project as normal, but you let Haskell.nix take care of acquiring dependencies and tools, and setting up a development shell.